CooperW02/tec-stem-drone/README.md

 # Info

 This is a project that control's tello drones, specifically the education versions.
+This has been tested and used on MacOS Sonoma 14.4.1
+I am not sure if this will work on windows

 # Installation
 Use Pycharm CE to download and commit to this.